 The Song nameplate is one of BYD's highest-volume product lines in China, competing in the crowded compact-to-midsize SUV segment against dozens of domestic rivals.
 It is not aspirational.
 It is practical, family-oriented, and price-sensitive.
 Putting Flash Charging on the Song Ultra -- and pricing it from 151,900 yuan -- sends a clear signal: this technology is no longer a premium differentiator.
 It is table stakes.

-BYD has also confirmed that Flash Charging will cascade to the Yuan Plus / Atto 3 platform, which is BYD's highest-volume export model.
-The Atto 3 is sold in Thailand, Australia, Europe, Brazil, and dozens of other markets.
-If BYD can replicate the charging network economics internationally -- a very large if, which I will address shortly -- the democratization of megawatt-class charging becomes a global story, not a China-only one.
+BYD and Chinese EV media have also signaled that fast-charging features will move down the lineup over time.
+That matters because the Atto 3 / Yuan Plus family is one of BYD's most visible export platforms.
+If BYD can replicate the charging network economics internationally -- a very large if -- the democratization of high-power charging becomes a global story, not a China-only one.

 Honest Assessment: What the Skeptics Are Right About